arockiaanandraj/canoo-app-updated/README.md

 # Canoo App - Updated

-This is a React Native app which uses Tesseract OCR and Expo Camera modules.
+This is a React Native app which uses Mlkit OCR and Expo Camera modules.

 ## Setup and Run App on Expo Go